 Once you have gathered the data from all the sources that are relevant to your business you will be left with an overwhelming amount of information to deal with.
 At the same time, you might be faced with incorrect data that can damage your discovery process.
-For this reason, you should always clean your data before visualizing it and start extracting insights from it.
+For this reason, you should always clean everything before visualizing it and start extracting insights from it.

 You can start by adding any missing codes, fixing empty fields, eliminating duplicate observations, and incorrectly formatted data.
 Then you can go even deeper and clean your text data.
 Many businesses work with surveys, social media comments, and other text inputs that are crucial for their analysis.
 In order for algorithms to detect patterns, text data needs to be "cleaned" to avoid invalid characters or any syntax or spelling errors.

-The final aim of the data cleaning stage is to avoid the risks of working with misleading data that can damage your business.
+The final aim of the cleaning stage is to avoid the risks of working with misleading data that can damage your business.
 It will also help BI reporting tools to interact better with your information and perform a smart data discovery process.

 5) Develop a data discovery model

 The “modeling” of these varied systems and processes often involves the use of diagrams, symbolic references, and textual information to represent the way the data flows through the business.
-Examples of discovery models in terms of approach include entity-relationship diagrams, data mapping specifications, data matrices, and data flow diagrams.
+Examples of models in terms of approach include entity-relationship diagrams, data mapping specifications, data matrices, and flow diagrams.